 - Con: chemical runoff isn’t great for coral reef environments

 As you can see, there’s quite a few nuanced differences between the two.
 I highly recommend that you give both a try.
 Like with any skincare product, the right match for you will greatly depend on your skin type and concerns.
 I actually use both chemical and mineral sunscreens on a regular basis.
-Paula’s Choice Essential Glow Moisturizer SPF30 ($29) as well as the Paula’s Choice Youth-Extending Daily Hydrating Fluid SPF50 ($33) are the products I’ve had the most success with.
+For mineral screens, my favorites are Paula’s Choice Essential Glow Moisturizer SPF30 ($29) and Pipette Mineral Sunscreen SPF 50 ($16.49).
+For the chemical team, I go with either the Paula’s Choice Youth-Extending Daily Hydrating Fluid SPF50 ($33) or Black Girl Sunscreen SPF 30 ($18.99).
 The Essential Glow is my daily work horse while I use the Daily Hydrating Fluid on the weekends when I’m more likely to be in photos/video.
 While I would love for you to use the above affiliate links to purchase your products, please do check the prices on PC’s website to ensure you’re getting the best deal!
 Using my affiliate links above is a FREE way for you to support me monetarily, and I appreciate you for doing so!

 The Numbers Game